andrewlin0/Car-Crash-Severity/report.md

   The Logistic Regression model had a best accuracy of 77.315% with parameters C = .001, solver = liblinear, and penalty = l1.
 I think this model makes the most sense, not because it performed the best, but this dataaset only 2 labels: 1 or 2.
 This is good for logistic regression and logistic regression also gives probabilties about what label each observation could have and using those probabilties is how it makes decisions.

+## Results

+### 4.1 Evaluation Metrics

+  For the 3 models, I calculated 2 different evaluation metrics, Jaccard score and F1-score, for KNN and Decision Tree, and for Logistic Regression I calculated those two and also Log Loss.

+  The results were:

+  Algorithm           Jaccard     F1-Score    LogLoss KNN                   0.77        0.73         NA
+  DecisionTree          0.77        0.72         NA
+  LogisticRegression    0.77        0.72         NA